PerMedCoE/observatory_benchmark/README.md

 In this benchmark, we are mainly interested in Boolean simulators using asynchronous updates, and producing estimated trajectories of model dynamics.
 Below is a list of other tools which perform similar simulations (Table 2).

 **Table 2.
-Characteristics of tools for stochastic Boolean simulator to benchmark.**
+Characteristics of tools for stochastic Boolean simulator to benchmark.
+For entries represented by question marks, no evidence was found to the best of our efforts.**

 |**Tool**|**MaBoSS**|**BoolNet**|**BooleanNet**|**AVATAR**|**ChemChain**|
 | :-: | :-: | :-: | :-: | :-: | :-: |